Aman-Yadav-PY/Vision-Transformer-Model/README.md

 # Vision-Transformer-Model
-Developed a hybrid vision transformer using ImageNet dataset.
+Developing a hybrid vision transformer using Food101 dataset.